otrv4/otrv4/architecture-decisions/012-encoding.md

 encoding format, it can be used to create a semantically identical clone of the original point.

-This is usually done depending of point compression.
+For elliptic curve points, this is usually done depending of point compression.
 Informally, if point compression is being used, the idea is that the compressed y-coordinate is placed in the leftmost byte of the byte array along with an indication that point compression is on, and the x-coordinate is placed in the remainder of the byte array; otherwise if point compression is off, the leftmost byte indicates that point compression is off, and the remainder of the byte array contains the x-coordinate followed by the y-coordinate.

 Usually, every specification defines a way of doing encodings.
 As OTRv4 uses EdDSA for signature generation and verification, as well as for generation